The Sons of the American Legion (SAL) Squadron 282 is always recruiting.

 The following provides some information concerning the Sons of The American Legion and more information can be found by clicking on this link: https://www.legion.org/sons

-The American Legion La Mesa family consists of the American Legion La Mesa Post 282, Auxiliary 282 (females), and Sons of the Legion (SAL) organized as Squadron 282.
-All of the Posts, Auxiliary, and SAL meetings are held in the J. A. Parks Memorial Building at 8118 University Avenue, La Mesa, CA 91942 at different times and dates (see calendar).
+The American Legion La Mesa family consists of the American Legion La Mesa Post 282, Auxiliary 282, and Sons of the Legion (SAL) organized as Squadron 282.
+All of our organizations resident in the facility meet in our facility located at 8118 University Avenue, La Mesa, CA 91942 at different times and dates (see calendar).

 - To uphold and defend the Constitution of the United States of America;

 - To foster and perpetuate a true spirit of Americanism;

 - To preserve the memories of our former members and the associations of our members and our forefathers in all wars;

 - To inculcate a sense of individual obligation to the community, state and nation;

 - To combat the autocracy of both the classes and the masses;

 - To make right the master of might;

 - To promote peace and good will on earth;